crillab/gophersat/README.md

 No. The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.

-Helper packages for describing optimization problems (such as weighted partial MAXSAT) and pseudo-boolean problems will come soon.
-Stay tuned.

 ## Can I know how many solutions there are for a given formula?
-This is known as model counting, and yes, there is a function for that: solver.Solver.CountModels.
+This is known as model counting, and yes, there is a function for that: `solver.Solver.CountModels`.

 You can also count models from command line, with